AdityaBahuguna2002/DevSecOps-project-deployment-process/README.md

 ```
 ---

-## D - Monitoring with Prometheus and Grafana by Helm
+## D - Monitoring with Prometheus and Grafana by Helm (Package Manager of K8s - like apt for Ubuntu or yum for CentOS, but for Kubernetes clusters.)
 - Install helm from [Helm Installation](https://helm.sh/docs/intro/install/) from helm script
 - check helm
 ```bash
 helm version
 ```
 ---
-- create a new namespace for the helm
+- create a new namespace for the helm to use seprately:
 ```bash
 kubectl create ns monitoring
 ```
-- check namespaces
+- check all namespaces in the cluster:
 ```bash
 kubectl get ns
 ```
-- need to istall helm chart for all helm's manifest file in github [prometheus Community helm chart](https://github.com/prometheus-community/helm-charts)
+- need to install helm chart for all helm's manifest file in github repo to run Prometheus and Grafana- link of: [prometheus Community helm chart](https://github.com/prometheus-community/helm-charts)
 ```bash
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
 ```
-- see list
+- see list in Helm
 ```bash
 helm repo list
 ```